-How internet speed can affect gaming and streaming
+- How to improve internet speed for gaming and streaming

 How many Mbps do I need for gaming and streaming

-To be honest it is difficult to determine the exact speeds you need for streaming and gaming because every household has a different use case. here’s a great guide on how many Mbps internet speed is enough for the different use cases.
+To be honest it is difficult to determine the exact speeds you need for live streaming and gaming because every gamer has different requirements.

 Minimum internet speed for gaming